6 Things To Change Around The House That Affect Your Sleep Quality

 Curtains

-Additionally, large thicker curtains also contribute to insulation and the ability to retain the temperatures inside, combating either extremely hot or cold temperatures from affecting the interior rooms and disturbing your sleep.
+Additionally, large thicker curtains also contribute to insulation and the ability to retain the temperatures inside, preventing either extremely hot or cold temperatures from affecting the interior rooms and disturbing your sleep.
 If you want to make a change but want to focus on a certain piece of your home, consider the curtains you have.

 Thank you for reading!